DangViTin/linuxlearn/book/part2-baremetal/ch09-asm-led.md

 | `GPIO1_GDIR` | `0x0209C004` | GPIO1 direction register (bit 3 = direction for GPIO1_IO03; 1 = output) |

 The value to write into `MUX_CTL` for GPIO function is **5**.
 The IOMUX table in RM Chapter 32 says, for the pad `GPIO1_IO03`, ALT5 is `GPIO1_IO03`.
 (The naming is circular: the *pad* is named for the GPIO function it has at ALT5.)
-> **MCU bridge:** Think of IOMUX like STM32 alternate-function selection, but with separate pad electrical settings and board-level ownership by Device Tree.
-> **IOMUX:** the pin multiplexer that decides which peripheral function appears on each package pin.

 ### CCM_CCGR encoding (2 bits per gate)